What are EFT and ACH in Payments?

 How does EFT and ACH differ from online payments?

-Online payments typically refers to electronic payments using a credit card.
+Online payments typically refer to electronic payments using a credit card.
 Credit cards are by far the most popular and convenient for most ecommerce, recurring payments, and online services transactions.

 ACH and EFT payments let you use your bank account information to make a payment rather than your credit card number.
 ACH and EFT are also not instant like credit card transactions.